nicolargo/glances/docs/glances-doc.rst

                         set the export path for graph history --export-csv EXPORT_CSV
-                        export stats to a CSV file --export-influxdb     export stats to an InfluxDB server (influxdb needed) --export-opentsdb     export stats to an OpenTSDB server (potsdb needed) --export-statsd       export stats to a StatsD server (statsd needed) --export-rabbitmq     export stats to a RabbitMQ server (pika needed) -c CLIENT, --client CLIENT
+                        export stats to a CSV file --export-influxdb     export stats to an InfluxDB server (influxdb lib  needed) --export-opentsdb     export stats to an OpenTSDB server (potsdb lib needed) --export-statsd       export stats to a StatsD server (statsd lib needed) --export-elasticsearch
+                        export stats to an Elasticsearch server (elasticsearch lib needed) --export-rabbitmq     export stats to a RabbitMQ server (pika lib needed) -c CLIENT, --client CLIENT
                         connect to a Glances server by IPv4/IPv6 address or hostname